koalalorenzo/blog/content/posts/202201-making-hugo-fast-and-light/index.md

   X-Content-Type-Options: nosniff
 ```

-Setting this up is important to me, as I can fine-tune settings and improve
+Setting this up is important, as I can fine-tune settings and improve speed by
-speed by leveraging Cloudflare CDN, Edge Cache, and the browser's cache rules.
+leveraging Cloudflare CDN, Edge Cache, and the browser's cache rules.

 You can read more about this directly on
 [Cloudflare Pages documentation](https://developers.cloudflare.com/pages/platform/headers).